-SPEA-E 452 Solid and Hazardous Waste Management (3 cr.)
-P: (no P required for Bloomington); SPEA-E 272 or H 316.
+E 272 or H 316.
 Types and sources of solid waste; collection methods; disposal techniques: sanitary landfill, incineration, composting, reclaiming, or recycling; advantages and disadvantages of each; special and hazardous waste handling; operation and management of solid and hazardous waste programs.

-SPEA-S 452 Honors-Solid and Hazardous Waste Management (3 cr.)
+- SPEA-S 452 Honors-Solid and Hazardous Waste Management (3 cr.)
 Requires consent of SPEA Honors advisor.
-Course covers same content as SPEA-E 452; however, honors students will complete advanced coursework.

-SPEA-E 455 Limnology (3 cr.)
+Course covers same content as SPEA-E 452; however, honors students will complete advanced coursework. - SPEA-E 455 Limnology (4 cr.)
 P: College chemistry and biology or permission of instructor.
 Limnology is the ecology of inland lakes and streams, combining the principles of biology, chemistry, geology, and physics to understand how they function.
-The effects of human perturbation on aquatic systems will be highlighted in both lectures and laboratory work to aid student understanding of the concepts involved.

-SPEA-E 456 Lake and Watershed Management (3 cr.)
+The effects of human perturbation on aquatic systems will be highlighted in both lectures and laboratory work to aid student understanding of the concepts involved. - SPEA-E 456 Lake and Watershed Management (3 cr.)
 P: any college level biology or chemistry course.
-Students will learn to apply basic limnological principles to diagnose lake and watershed problems, to understand lake response to pollution, to identify appropriate management solutions, and to predict lake response to management.
+Students will learn to apply basic limnological principles to diagnose lake and watershed problems, to understand lake response to pollution, to identify appropriate management solutions, and to predict lake response to management. - SPEA-E 457 Introduction to Conservation Biology (3 cr.)

-SPEA-S 456 Honors-Lake and Watershed Management (3 cr.)
-Requires consent of SPEA Honors advisor.
-Course covers same content as SPEA-E 456; however, honors students will complete advanced coursework.

-SPEA-E 457 Introduction to Conservation Biology (3 cr.)
 P: a 300-level ecology course.
 Ecological principles associated with rare species and with biodiversity, laws and statutes used to conserve biodiversity, and land and species management practices.
-The aim is to understand scientific and political complexities of conservation biology and to study different methods used to conserve living resources and resolve conflicts associated with conservation.

-SPEA-S 457 Honors-Introduction to Conservation Biology (3 cr.)
+The aim is to understand scientific and political complexities of conservation biology and to study different methods used to conserve living resources and resolve conflicts associated with conservation. - SPEA-S 457 Honors-Introduction to Conservation Biology (3 cr.)
 Requires consent of SPEA Honors advisor.
-Course covers same content as SPEA-E 457; however, honors students will complete advanced coursework.

-SPEA-E 459 Field Techniques in Ecology (3 cr.)
+Course covers same content as SPEA-E 457; however, honors students will complete advanced coursework. - SPEA-E 459 Field Techniques in Ecology (3 cr.)
 P: one semester of statistics.
 Course provides an introduction to field research on ecology.
 Field labs teach techniques associated with geographic and map work, population estimation, habitat measurement in a variety of settings, and soil sampling.
-Indoor work covers descriptive, univariate, and bivariate statistical techniques, data display, and report writing.

-SPEA-E 460 Fisheries and Wildlife Management (3 cr.)
+Indoor work covers descriptive, univariate, and bivariate statistical techniques, data display, and report writing. - SPEA-E 460 Fisheries and Wildlife Management (3 cr.)
 This course first reviews taxonomy, vertebrate biology, and population ecology, then introduces the student to a variety of conflicts concerning fisheries and wildlife.
-Cases examine endangered species, over harvesting, maximum sustained yield, habitat evaluation, and recreational use.

-SPEA-E 461 Fisheries and Wildlife Management Laboratory (3 cr.)
+Cases examine endangered species, over harvesting, maximum sustained yield, habitat evaluation, and recreational use. - SPEA-E 461 Fisheries and Wildlife Management Laboratory (3 cr.)
 P: SPEA-E 272 or H 316; any biology course; and SPEA-E 460 (can be concurrent).
 Practical experience course in which students identify fish and wildlife in the field for the purpose of evaluating the effectiveness of and making recommendations for change to existing wildlife plans.